 Blum Malley is an executive board member (2015-2020; secretary 2017; chair 2018) of the Literacy Studies Forum for the Modern Language Association and has served on the executive committee of the Computers & Writing Graduate Research Network since 2011.
 As an associate professor of English, she teaches primarily in the Program in Writing and Rhetoric, including first-year writing, professional writing, and graduate composition theory and praxis.

-- “Multilingual Literacy Landscapes,” co-authored with Alanna Frost, presents a study of

-  international students’ literacy narratives, included in Stories that Speak to Us: Exhibits from the

-  Digital Archive of Literacy Narratives
+Her areas of research include multilingual and digital/multimodal literacies and globally networked learning environments.
+Her recent publications include “Ludic is the New Phatic: Making Connections in Global, Internet-mediated Learning Environments” in Thinking Globally, Composing Locally and “Multilingual Literacy Landscapes,” a co-authored study of international students’ literacy narratives, included in Stories that Speak to Us: Exhibits from the Digital Archive of Literacy.

 She holds a PhD in English: Rhetoric and Composition Studies from Northern Illinois University, an MA in Spanish Applied Linguistics and Hispanic Literatures, and a BA in Spanish, both from the University of Illinois at Urbana-Champaign.